Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 into actual executable binaries.

-The goal of this series is to give a small intro into writing compilers, and explore the tools in the Rust ecosystem that can be used for it.
+The goal of this series is to give a small intro into writing compilers, and explore the tools in the Rust ecosystem that can be used for that.

 Like in the original series, this will be achieved by writing a compiler for the brainfuck programming language, in increasing degrees of complexity.